jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

 Resuming an upload from an ``UploadState`` will only attempt to upload parts that are not already uploaded.
 The state object keeps track of missing parts, even if they are not consecutive.
-The uploader will read/seek through the provided source file to the byte ranges belonging to the parts that still need to be uploaded.
+The uploader reads or seeks through the provided source file to the byte ranges that belong to the parts that still need to be uploaded.

-``UploadState`` objects are serializable, so it's also possible to resume an upload in a different process.
-You can also get the ``UploadState`` object even when you are not handling an exception by calling ``$uploader->getState()``.
+``UploadState`` objects are serializable, so you can also resume an upload in a different process.
+You can also get the ``UploadState`` object, even when you're not handling an exception, by calling ``$uploader->getState()``.

 .. important::

-    Streams passed in as a source to a ``MultipartUploader`` will not be automatically rewound before uploading.
-If you are using a stream instead of a file path in a loop similar to the above example, you will need to reset the ``$source`` variable inside of the ``catch`` block.
+    Streams passed in as a source to a ``MultipartUploader`` are not automatically rewound before uploading.
+If you're using a stream instead of a file path in a loop similar to the previous example, you need to reset the ``$source`` variable inside of the ``catch`` block.

     .. code-block:: php